opral/monorepo/lix/packages/sdk/docs/20-concepts/30-change-graph.md

 ### Why not call it change history?

+A lix change graph provides more than history.

-The term "history" implies a linear sequence of changes which is incorrect.
-A lix change graph visualizes the relationships between changes, which includes the history but also includes other relationships such as dependencies and merges.
+The term "history" implies a linear sequence of changes.
+That holds true in most apps like Google Docs that provide a "history" feature.
+In lix however, changes are tracked as graph.
+The graph includes the history but also includes the relationships between changes, such as dependencies and merges.